Azure Active Directory Pass-through Authentication: Technical deep dive

 - If the user is not already signed in, the user is redirected to the Azure AD User Sign-in page.

-- The user enters their username and password into the Azure AD sign in page, and then selects the Sign in button.
+- The user enters their password into the Azure AD sign in page, and then selects the Sign in button.

-- Azure AD, on receiving the request to sign in, places the username and password (encrypted by using a public key) in a queue.
+- Azure AD, on receiving the request to sign in, places the username and password (encrypted by using the public key of the Authentication Agents) in a queue.

 - An on-premises Authentication Agent retrieves the username and encrypted password from the queue.
 Note that the Agent doesn't frequently poll for requests from the queue, but retrieves requests over a pre-established persistent connection.